cal-smith/ajax.js/README.md

 #About

-ajax.js supports CommonJS/AMD and will fallback to declaring a single ajax function on window.
+ajax.js supports CommonJS/AMD and will fall back to declaring a single global ajax function.
 We support all evergreen browsers and IE 10+.

 #####"But why not use/polyfill `fetch()`? why not jQuery?"